Get to know all about the Golden Visa to Portugal. See how the procedure is done, what types of investments you need, and how to obtain it.

 Who can apply for a Golden Visa?

-The Residence Permit for Investment Activity, or Golden Visa, is aimed at investors from outside the European Union or European Economic Area states (EU and Iceland, Liechtenstein, and Norway).
-In other words, you can apply for a Golden Visa if you are an investor without European citizenship.
+The Residence Permit for Investment Activity, commonly known as the Golden Visa, is designed for investors from outside the European Union and European Economic Area (Iceland, Liechtenstein, and Norway).
+In other words, non-European citizens who meet the investment criteria are eligible to apply for a Golden Visa.

 To obtain a residence permit for investment activity, you may conduct your investment as an individual businessperson or through a company set up in an EU Member State.

-But there are other requirements you need to meet to obtain the Golden Visa.
+However, there are other requirements you need to meet to obtain a Golden Visa.

 You must make one of the following types of investments to be eligible: